danielbodnar/awesome-stars/README.md

 ## xml

+- [koodo-reader/koodo-reader](https://github.com/koodo-reader/koodo-reader) - A modern ebook manager and reader with sync and backup capacities for Windows, macOS, Linux and Web
 - [pocoproject/poco](https://github.com/pocoproject/poco) - The POCO C++ Libraries are powerful cross-platform C++ libraries for building network- and internet-based applications that run on desktop, server, mobile, IoT, and embedded systems.
 - [kstenerud/concise-encoding](https://github.com/kstenerud/concise-encoding) - The secure data format for a  modern world
 - [TomWright/dasel](https://github.com/TomWright/dasel) - Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
 Supports conversion between formats and can be used as a Go package.